 Askew, H., Snelgrove, C., Wrightson, K. R., Couturier, D., Koebel, A., Nowlan, L., and Bakker, K. (2017).
 Between law and action: assessing the state of knowledge on Indigenous law, UNDRIP and free, prior and informed consent with reference to fresh water resources.
 Retrieved from West Coast Environmental Law website: https://bit.ly/2O3Vyib

 Therefore, although UNDRIP is not legally binding under international law, it is now established Canadian government policy.
-The legislature is presumed to act in compliance with Canada’s international obligation unless there is clear contrary legislative intent (R v.
-Hape, 2 S.C.R 292, para 53).
+The legislature is presumed to act in compliance with Canada’s international obligation unless there is clear contrary legislative intent.
 It has existing normative weight and can be mobilized to set a minimum standard for Indigenous rights.
 UNDRIP can also be incorporated into domestic legal frameworks in Canada and applied by the courts.
 Moreover, the declaration intersects with the calls to action of the Truth and Reconciliation Commission of Canada (TRC).
 The TRC’s final report positions UNDRIP as the roadmap for reconciliation.

-Many Indigenous communities across Canada have ongoing water challenges, such as no access to running water or sewage or boiling water advisories; these have associated effects on health and wellbeing.
-Historical inequalities have repetitively inhibited Indigenous communities’ access to secure water and the capacity to co-govern their resource.
+Many Indigenous communities across Canada have ongoing water challenges, such as boil-water advisories or no access to running water or sewage; these have associated effects on health and wellbeing.
+Historical inequalities have repeatedly inhibited Indigenous communities’ access to secure water and the capacity to co-govern their resource.
 Water issues in Indigenous communities are not only Indigenous problems; rather they must be solved in relationship with the Canadian state.
 The solution may be embodied with the help of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).

 [ VIDEO CONTENT: This video will be in an animation style and provide an overview of UNDRIP and how it relates to freshwater resources.]